 As such, just like lawn care and lap dances, dispensaries are almost always a cash-only business.
 Some dispensaries will skirt this, but those are hard to find and can be fickle with the cards they accept.

-To save money, you’ll want to pull cash from your own bank or credit union’s ATM for no fee to avoid getting fleeced by in-store ATM companies.
-Having $100 is a good starting point as that’ll buy you some flower and edibles and leave a bit left for a tip when you get good service.
+Having $100 on hand is a good starting point, as it’ll buy you some flower and edibles and leave a bit for a tip when you get good service.

 Which Form Of Cannabis Is Best?

-The various ways THC and other cannabinoids are offered up for sale are dazzling and continually growing.
 From less high-oriented products like topical salves to straight-up THC diamonds, the sheer variety can be a bit intimidating if you’re new to the legal cannabis scene.

-Not only is bud a feast for the nose and eyes it’s the oldest form of consumption and is easily portioned by taking as few or as many puffs as your stoney little heart so desires.
+Not only is bud a feast for the nose and eyes, it’s the oldest form of consumption and is easily portioned by taking as few or as many puffs as your stoney little heart so desires.

-If you’re new or not very experienced, you’ll likely have quite a low tolerance, so being able to choose how much cannabis you want to consume is an important element of the buying process.
+If you’re new or not very experienced, you’ll likely have quite a low tolerance, so being able to choose how much cannabis you want to consume is an essential element of the buying process.

-As such, pre-rolls are a solid entry-level point allowing you to dip your toes into the market as quickly or slowly as you are comfortable with.
+As such, pre-rolls are a solid entry-level point, allowing you to dip your toes into the market as quickly or slowly as you are comfortable with.
 Getting blazed isn’t a competition unless you want it to be.

 Edibles can also be a great option because you don’t have smoke entering your lungs, which can be less than desirable for some folks.